Offshore renewable energy

 Ocean energy

-The EU countries and private sector have invested more than €4 billion over the last ten years in research and pilot projects on ocean energy.
+In 2024, Europe added around 1 230 kW of new ocean energy capacity and funding and interest in the technology continued to grow.
+EU countries and the private sector have invested more than €4 billion over the last 10 years in research and pilot projects on ocean energy.
 Through the Strategic Energy Technology (SET) Plan, the EU has set cost-reduction targets on ocean technologies for the next decade.
-For tidal stream technologies, the costs should come down to €0.15 per kWh by 2025 and €0.10 per kWh by 2030, and for wave energy to €0.20 per kWh by 2025 and €0.15 per kWh by 2030.

 The first areas that could benefit from ocean technologies are offshore installations and islands that today have high electricity costs.
 More information can be found in the ocean energy barometer 2022 and in the CORDIS results pack that describes 10 EU-funded ocean energy technology projects.